 Media School team works to make camera equipment more accessible for paralyzed student

-A team of IU Media School faculty and staff are working to adapt camera equipment for senior Josh Fugate, a student studying sports media who is paralyzed.
+A team of IU Media School faculty and staff teamed up with machinists from the psychology department to adapt camera equipment for senior Josh Fugate, a student studying sports media who is a quadriplegic.

 Fugate grew up in Fishers, Indiana, and played basketball all throughout grade school.
 He suffered a spinal cord injury during the summer before his freshman year of college that left him paralyzed from the chest down.
 After his injury, he decided to further his education at The Media School and pursue a degree in sports media to continue his involvement in sports through journalism and maximize his independence.

 “I grew up playing basketball, so that’s the main sport I want to follow,” Fugate said.
 “I know the sport really well, so I am comfortable in front of the camera because I understand a lot of the nuances of the game.”

 Last semester, Fugate took a broadcast journalism class with visiting senior lecturer Cheryl Owsley Jackson, who first addressed the need for more accessible camera equipment for Josh.

 “Josh has allowed us to figure this all out,” Owsley Jackson said.
 “I believe everybody should be able to report here and tell their stories.
 My idea was that he should be able to use this equipment.”